DannyActive/Forecast/README.md

 # Weather Forecast
-Weather Forecast generated as during my undergraduate studies at KNUST and a member of ForecastersWEB-KNUST
+Weather Forecast generated as during my undergraduate studies(BSc.
+Meteorology & Climate Science) at KNUST and a member of ForecastersWEB-KNUST